nelson-lang/nelson-gitbook/markdown/en/graphics/waitforbuttonpress.md

 ## Description

 <p>
-            <b>w = waitforbuttonpress()</b> pauses the execution of code until the user interacts with the current figure by either clicking a mouse button or pressing a key.</p>
+            w = waitforbuttonpress() pauses the execution of code until the user interacts with the current figure by either clicking a mouse button or pressing a key.</p>

 ## Example